anujkmehrotra/akm-scripts/README.md

 Question  : Why should I build the Kernel by my own ?

-All available prebuilt kernel packages are mostly Generic build.
-But if you want to build any specific hardware based like mine ( AMD Ryzen [zenver2] ) or ( Intel Xeon [Cooper Lake] ) then you must build your own.
+Answer    : All available prebuilt kernel packages are mostly Generic build.
+But if you want to build any specific
+            hardware based like mine ( AMD Ryzen [zenver2] ) or ( Intel Xeon [Cooper Lake] ) then you must build your own.

 -----------------------------------------------------------------------------------------